- Introduction

 When a student’s semester or cumulative GPA is below 2.0, or progress toward degree completion is unsatisfactory, the student’s academic status will be reviewed and determined in accordance with the policies and procedures of the University of Miami and the Miami Herbert Business School.

-• Warning: semester GPA lower than 2.0 but cumulative GPA above 2.0
+- Warning: UM semester GPA lower than 2.0

-• Subject to Dismissal: two consecutive semesters with cumulative GPA lower than 2.0, or failure to make progress toward degree completion
+Probation with consequences: two consecutive semesters with cumulative GPAs lower than 2.0 and failure to make progress toward degree completion

-• failure to maintain a GPA sufficiently high to permit graduation in the ordinary course with the required minimum 2.5 GPA.
+failure to maintain a UM GPA sufficiently high to permit graduation in the ordinary course with the required minimum 2.5 UM GPA.

-• failure in any business course the student repeats pursuant to the University’s General Repeat Rule or otherwise.
+failing to earn the passing grade in any business required core, major, or minor course the student repeats pursuant to the University’s General Repeat Rule or otherwise.

-A student who fails to satisfactorily complete required business core courses or make progress toward the degree, and who wishes to continue studies at the University of Miami, will be required to submit an Academic Change Form and apply to transfer to another School or College within the University.
+A student who fails to satisfactorily complete required business core courses or make progress toward the degree is not automatically dismissed from the University.
+The student who wishes to continue studies at the University of Miami will be required to submit an Academic Change Form and apply to transfer to another School or College within the University.
 If then accepted for internal transfer, the student may continue as an undergraduate student at the University of Miami.
 A student who is not accepted for internal transfer by another School or College, will be stopped from future enrollment by a Business Dean’s hold.
 This may have the incidental effect of dismissal from the University of Miami.

 Repeat Rules at Miami Herbert Business School